Program-Anonymity/Traces/README.md

 The jobs in the real trace from Tencent are periodically executed offline jobs, and can be classified into two categories: all-active algorithms (all vertices are active at the beginning) and non-all-active algorithms (a subset of vertices are active at the beginning).
 The proportion of the former is about 22.2%, and that of the latter is 77.8%.
 Specifically, the all-active algorithms are the variants of PageRank, WCC, k-core, Label propagation, Louvain modularity, k-means, Graph coloring, MIS, Maximal matching, and Degree centrality, while the non-all-active algorithms are implemented based on SSSP or BFS.

-In order to emphasise the difference between the query plans under the TPC benchmarks and Grab-Traces, we plotted a sample of 245,849 logical plans, obtained over 2 consecutive months in Grab, on their node count and maximum tree depth.
-We contrasted these plans with TPC-DS & TPC-H templates.
-The maximum plan (size, depth) observed was (477, 38) for TPC-H, (883, 73) for TPC-DS and (4969, 321) for Grab.
+Fig. 1 depicts one week’s job distribution from Mar.
+1, 2021, which shows that a significant number of jobs are executed concurrently every day.

 ![traces](Figures/traces.png)

 From the above pictures, two things become clear:
 - The number of the CGP jobs is large: We observed many distinct graph processing jobs issued to the same platform.
+At peak time, there are more than 45 jobs pending on the platform.
 At scale, many of the existing graph processing techniques may be highly inefficient.

 - The CGP jobs are periodically executed offline jobs: We observed the CGP jobs are periodically submitted to the same platform daily.